Healing Waters Lodge

 Car Rental agencies available at the Bozeman airport include:

 The address for Healing Waters Lodge is 270 Tuke Lane, Twin Bridges, Montana.
-Directions are dependent upon where you are starting from and can be found on-line, such as Google Maps or on your SmartPhone by asking Siri.
+Directions are dependent upon where you are starting from and can be found on-line, such as Google Maps or on your SmartPhone.
 Please contact us if you need additional assistance.

 The Lodge: Healing Waters Lodge is designed with the comfort of our guests in mind.
-Clean, comfortable and spacious rooms with two queen sized beds, private bathroom, and a porch with a view.
+Clean, comfortable and spacious rooms most with two queen sized beds, private bathroom, and a porch with a view.
 All rooms are equipped with Wi-Fi and cellphone coverage.
 We offer door-to-door guide service, personalized laundry service, a large outdoor hot tub, and an exercise room.
-The original main lodge has a kitchen, pool table, Direct TV and sitting areas; telephone, fax and computer/printer for guest use.
+The original main lodge has a kitchen, Streaming TV and sitting areas; telephone and computer/printer for guest use.
 Our guests are encouraged to enjoy practicing their casting skills on our beautiful pond.

 Cuisine: Our Chefs proudly create gourmet menus that offer a variety of fresh, balanced and delicious meals.
 Begin each day with a hardy breakfast and then enjoy a healthy and satisfying lunch on the water with your guide.
 Refreshing drinks and appetizers are served in the sun porch followed by a gourmet dinner in the dining room overlooking the pond.
 Fresh herbs and produce from the lodge garden as well as from Ruby valley growers compliment our delicious food.
 The Lodge offers a select choice of wines and beers; guests may bring their own liquor.